Taiwo-Dorcas/Pizza-sales-python-analysis/README.md

 Significance: To optimize cash flow, the restaurant should use "Low-Stock" management for XL/XXL ingredients.
 This reduces waste and keeps capital liquid.
 ________________________________________

-⚠️ Critical Strategic Gaps (Missing Data)

-To move from tracking revenue to tracking true business health, the following data points are essential:

-1. Ingredient Cost & Profitability: Adding the Cost Price for each pizza type is vital.
-This enables the calculation of net gains and identifies which menu items are truly driving the business forward.
-High sales do not always equal high profit.

-2. Staffing & Labor Optimization: Integrating Staff IDs, names, shift hours, and wages is necessary to optimize labor costs.
-This data will reveal if the restaurant is over-spending on wages during "Slow Leak" hours and which team members are most efficient during high-traffic peaks
-_____________________________________

-📈 Forecast: The "Cost of Doing Nothing"

-If the -0.50% sales decline is not corrected:

-Risk Factor	Projected Impact

-Short-term Revenue Loss	Monthly revenue is projected to erode by $3,500 - $4,500 over the next quarter.

-Volume Risk	Total monthly customer orders are expected to drop below the 4,000.

-Ingredient Cost & Profitability: Adding the Cost Price for each pizza type is vital.
-This enables the calculation of net gains and identifies which menu items are truly driving the business forward.
-High sales do not always equal high profit.

-Staffing & Labor Optimization: Integrating Staff IDs, names, shift hours, and wages is necessary to optimize labor costs.
-This data will reveal if the restaurant is over-spending on wages during "Slow Leak" hours and which team members are most efficient during high-traffic peaks.
-_______________________________________

 🚀 Recovery & Growth Strategy

 Objective: Reverse the -0.63% Order Decline